vmware-archive/app-manage/puppet/README.md

 These modules are provided to simplify the installation of vFabric/Pivotal products.
 They may be used together or separately.
 Tested with puppet 3.x

+# Installation

+To install these modules copy each directory recursively into /etc/puppet/modules

 # Example site.pp

 The following example shows basic usage and includes all modules